RagnarB83/ash-documentation/docs/molcrys.rst

 The script assumes the presence of a file called "qmatoms" that contains a list of atom indices that are the QM atoms.
 Alternatively the name of the file can be specified as a second argument.
 The list of atom indices should be taken from the previous molcrys job. fragedit.py creates an XYZ file named "fragment.xyz".
 This file can be visualized in e.g. Chemcraft and the coordinates can be modified.
-Here we will changed the coordinates to reflect the desired product state.
+Here we will change the coordinates to reflect the desired product state.
 Once done, the coordinates are pasted back to the file "fragment.xyz".

 To update the Ash fragment file we need to run a script called fragupdate.py: